jthegedus/svelte-adapter-firebase/README.md

 This adapter does not try to solve the issue of using Firebase libraries in SvelteKit routes.
 These routes are compiled by the SvelteKit pipeline and there are many issues as ESM support in Firebase libs is not released and won't be for a long time.

-Using Firebase libs in SvelteKit `routes` may have been resolved with https://github.com/sveltejs/kit/pull/490, however this does not mean the output is compatible with the Cloud Function runtime (investigation pending) and therefore compatible with `svelte-adapter-firebase`.
+Using Firebase libs in SvelteKit `endpoints`/`routes` may have been resolved with https://github.com/sveltejs/kit/pull/490, however this does not mean the output is compatible with the Cloud Function runtime (investigation pending) and therefore compatible with `svelte-adapter-firebase`.
 Still prefer using Firebase Cloud Functions for API routes over SvelteKit routes.

 ## Contributing